rhinonmechanix/terraform-ubuntu/account change/readme.md

 **Python Command to the run the script:**
-`python main.py -st <sourceTableName>` - This will create two json file dynamoresponse and sourcetable
+`python main.py -st <sourceTableName> -r <region>` - This will create two json file dynamoresponse and sourcetable

-`python jsonToMain.py -dt <destinationTableName>` - this will upload or copy the following table to destination folder
+`python jsonToMain.py -dt <destinationTableName> -r <region>` - this will upload or copy the following table to destination folder